Overview

 | CI/CD pipeline | ✓ |

-The application has been in daily personal use by me and my family members – a real product solving a real problem, not a tutorial exercise.
+The application has been in daily use by me and my family — a real, in-production app rather than a tutorial exercise.